Dr Bonnie B. McConnell

 Developing a Community Singing-Based Intervention for Perinatal Mental Health in The Gambia

 This is an international partnership building project exploring how music can be used to support maternal mental health in The Gambia.
-I am a co-Investigator on the project which is led by Lauren Stewart, Goldsmiths, University of London (Funded by UK Global Public Health Partnership Award, AHRC/MRC)
+McConnell is co-Investigator on the project which is led by Lauren Stewart, Goldsmiths, University of London (Funded by UK Global Public Health Partnership Award, AHRC/MRC)

 Publications